rida2689/Bikeshare_project/README.md

 The Chicago and New York City files also have the following two columns:
 Gender
 Birth Year

+### Getting Started
+I used python to take in raw input to create an interactive environment to filter the data for a dataset to analyse.

+In order to start the environment, run 'python bikeshare.py' on terminal.
+Three questions will be asked:

+  - Which city would you like to look at?

+  - Which month would you like to analyse?

+  - Which day of the week would you like to analyse?

 ### Credits
 I would like to thank the contributers of Stack overflow.
 During the time of working on this project, I relied on questions and comments to correct issues.